TriKro/rsb-content/part4-evaluative_market_experiment/closed-end-survey.md

 Use simple statistical techniques like correlation, ANOVA, or regression for further insights.
 Alternatively, hire a data scientist to help you interpret your results.

 Be sure that you have enough respondents to be able to use rigorous tools.
-Check your sample size as a whole, but also for each sub-group.
+Check your sample size as a whole, but also for each subgroup.
 If you don't have enough within a segment, you can't make a statistically informed statement about that group of people.

 Based on your responses, check to see if any of the questions were too obviously worded or confusing.